 About Me

 Welcome to my site!
-I am a Human Genetics PhD student at the University of Pittsburgh.
+I am a Human Genetics PhD student at the University of Pittsburgh’s Dept. of Human Genetics in the School of Public Health.
 I currently work as a member of Dr. HJ Park’s lab, in which I am focusing on using machine learning and causal inference methods to better understand complex genetic diseases.
 Specifically, I am developing statistical methods for large-scale databases to better elucidate risk factors for complex disease.
+A few of the papers in the last year that I’m excited about include: Epstein-Barr Virus Seropositivity, Immune Dysregulation, and Mortality in Pediatric Sepsis published in JAMA Network Open, DeepDiff-SHAP: Interpretable deep learning for subgroup-specific causal inference using conditional SHAP hosted on the bioRxiv preprint server, and DeepEXPOKE: A Deep Learning Framework with Polygenic Risk Scores as Knockoffs for Deconvoluting Genetic and Non-Genetic Exposure Risks in Sepsis and Coronary Heart Disease, currently in the revision stage at Genome Medicine and hosted on the medRxiv preprint server.

-All of my graduate school research experiences have been computationally based; topics relavant to my research include statistical genetics, computational genomics, and deep learning methods.
-In the summer of 2021, I worked at UCSF with Dr. Lauren Weiss’s group and Dr. Helen Kim’s group on two separate complex genetic disease research projects.
+In the summer of 2021, I worked as a visiting research intern at UCSF with Dr. Lauren Weiss’s group and Dr. Helen Kim’s group on two unique complex genetic disease research projects.
 With Dr. Weiss, I investigated the hypothesis that maternal asthma can be a predictor of autism in children; I worked on developing polygenic risk scores and using risk scores as a metric for disease prediction and prevention.
 With Dr. Kim, I investigated the genetic basis of cerebral cavernous malformations (CCMs).
+Our research group ended up publishing the following manuscript in Arteriosclerosis, Thrombosis, and Vascular Biology: Mild Hypoxia Accelerates Cerebral Cavernous Malformation Disease Through CX3CR1-CX3CL1 Signaling.
 You can find more information about the scope of these projects and my prior undergraduate research experience in my CV.

-If there’s something you want to ask me or if you have any questions about my research/career path, feel free to send me an email at: ads303@pitt.edu.
+If you have any questions about my research or career path, feel free to send me an email at: ads303@pitt.edu.

 Thanks for stopping by!